 The course duration is listed on each course page.
+You will see your course due date on your training plan and inside the sauceLMS.
 There is no minimum timeframe for completion so if you are able to complete your course in less time, then that’s great!
 The maximum timeframe is listed on the course page.
-Certificate and Diploma courses usually have 12 months course access.
-Double Diploma courses usually have 18 months course access.
-Short courses have 3-9 months course access depending on the course.

 Your course is self-paced.
 The hours of study vary greatly from student to student as the course is self-paced and influenced by many factors including your previous education, your work experience, your online experience and how much time you can dedicate to studying.

 If you refer to the course page on the AOT website, you will see the government’s nominal hours for each unit, which are their anticipated number of study hours.
 Our students usually find that their actual study hours are much less than this.

 You can use the AOT study planner and calculator to help organise your time.
 You can also book a session with a trainer to discuss your study plan.

 You may apply to AOT to place your course on hold due to extended holidays or unforeseen events which do not allow continued study.
 Your course may be placed on hold in one (1) month blocks, for no more than a total of three (3) months for a short course/single unit enrolment and a total of six (6) months for a full qualification enrolment over the course of your enrolment.
 This is free of charge. /p>

 Note: Course holds only apply to courses which are not superseded.

 In most instances, AOT may arrange a course extension (if your course has not been superseded) for a student completing a full qualification at an additional fee of $280 for a three-month extension and $500 for a six-month extension.
 For short courses, there is an additional fee of $100 for a two-month extension.